-- 11.1 The delivery of RSE is monitored by Natalie Burdett and Michael Rice through: Lesson observations learning walks and monitoring discussions with Phase Leaders and pupils. - 11.2 Students' development in RSE is monitored by class teachers as part of our internal assessment systems.
+- 11.1 The delivery of RSE is monitored by Natalie Burdett and Michael Rice through: Lesson observations learning walks and monitoring discussions with Phase Leaders and pupils.
+Otrack assessments will also be viewed and evaluated.
+Book scrutinies will also be carried out to monitor coverage and attainment. - 11.2 Students' development in RSE is monitored by class teachers as part of our internal assessment systems.